blay/blay.se/edgeryders.markdown

 Project Website. (n.d.).
 Being paid for doing what you like-still impossible | Edgeryders, Project Website.

+Besley, T. (2009).
+Governmentality of youth: Beyond cultural studies.
+*I: Peters m. fl, red, Governmentality Studies in Education, Rotterdam, Sense Publishers*.

+Björgvinsson, E., Ehn, P., & Hillgren, P. A. A. (2010).
+Participatory design and democratizing innovation.
+In *Proceedings of the 11th Biennial Participatory Design Conference* (Vol. 7, pp. 41–50).

 CARING FOR COMMONS | Edgeryders, Project Website. (n.d.).
 CARING FOR COMMONS | Edgeryders, Project Website.

+Commission, E. (2009).
+An EU Strategy for Youth Investing and Empowering A renewed open method of coordination to address youth challenges and opportunities.

+Creation of Kyopol System (aka: “Symbiotic City):” the Internet as a catalyst for civic engagement and citizen’s activation - ckyosei.org |
+Edgeryders, Project Website. (n.d.).
+Creation of Kyopol System (aka:
+“Symbiotic City):” the Internet as a catalyst for civic engagement and citizen’s activation - ckyosei.org | Edgeryders, Project Website.

+Feeling a part of the political process | Edgeryders, Project Website.
+(n.d.).
+Feeling a part of the political process | Edgeryders, Project Website.

+Foucault, M., Bertani, M., Fontana, A., & Macey, D. (2004). *Society must be defended: lectures at the Collège de France, 1975-76*.

+Gozdzik-Ormel, Z. (2008).
+Have your say! manual on the revised European Charter on the Participation of Young People in Local and Regional Life..
+Strasbourg: Council of Europe Pub.

 Hacking for change | Edgeryders, Project Website. (n.d.).
 Hacking for change | Edgeryders, Project Website.

+Herrera, L. (2006).
+Whats New about Youth ?. *Development and Change*, *37*, 1425–1434.

 Indignados: “A methodological revolution” - interview in Brussels |
 Edgeryders, Project Website. (n.d.).
 Indignados: “A methodological